renuo/i18n-docs/README.md

 ## 0.0.8

-* Add version.rb
+* add version.rb
+* content downloaded is forced to UTF-8
+* translation keys read are not downcased anymore
+* fixes a bug when loading documents with an empty key
+* create tmp directory if it does not exist
+* strip spaces from keys

 ### 0.0.7

-* Get in sync with Rubygems.org version
+* get in sync with Rubygems.org version

 ### 0.0.4

-* Update docs, license.
+* update docs, license.
 Push to Rubygems.org.

 ### 0.0.3

-* Open sourced: changed name and description.
+* open sourced: changed name and description.

 ### 0.0.2